hamza-ghufran/hamzaghufran.dev/content/blog/rsa/index.md

 The resulting d is the private key of Alice.

 4. Alice distributes both portions of the public key: n and e, but d she keeps it to herself.

+So there are essentially two parts to the alogrithm:

+1. Generating the public key
+2. Generating the private key

+Let's look at them in detail and get a good grasp as to how it works, then we will look into how the message transmission and decryption on the receiver ends work.

 ## The Algorithm Part 1: Generating the public key